 “I have a great business idea, but I am scared to share.
-I fear, someone may steal my idea,” he told.
+I am afraid someone may steal my idea,” he told.

 - Running a travel agency, targeting Indian corporate crowds.
-Make a honeymoon package, vacation package, reach out to big Indian companies from Bangalore and Mumbai, etc etc.
+Like you know, make a honeymoon package, vacation package, reach out to big Indian companies from Bangalore and Mumbai, etc etc.

 - Running an e-commerce site, purely brand-oriented, targeting upper middle class and upper class.